-- Invoke our tutorial application in the NightView main window by selecting Run... from the Process menu and entering in the text field of the Run on local dialog.
+- Invoke our tutorial application in the NightView main window by selecting the Process menu, then Run... then in the Run on local dialog enter

 ./app

 - Press OK to close the dialog and run the program.

 Any output generated by the program will appear in the Messages panel in green.